pond/dnd/party_riglan/playlists/campaign_3/part_1.md

 * (Crysis 2) Chase: Nethza's Assault
 * (Syberia) Kate Walker: The Sorrow Of Parting: "Goodbye And Good Hunting, Friend - You Will Always Find Welcome At My Fire" (Danain And The Songbird)
 * (Genshin) Whispering Plain: Daran And Berit And The Orchard (Riglan Gets His Staff)
-* I've Made My Choice, You'll Have To Make Yours: Bugbear, King Of Goblins
+* (Maleficent) I've Made My Choice, You'll Have To Make Yours: Bugbear, King Of Goblins
 * (Silent Running) Drifting: Laycie Sleeps Under The Stars
 * (Elder III) The Prophecy Fulfilled: Kaleidoscope (Riglan's Overwhelming Recent Experiences)
 * (Genshin) Serene and Sweet Adieu: Laycie Finds Her Own Way

 ### Chapter 3: Keeping Promises

-* (Ori) The Windtorn Ruins: Carp's Discovery
+* (Ori Will Of The Wisps) The Windtorn Ruins: Carp's Discovery
-* Chasing The Torrents: Battles Below The Keep; Redbrands Defeated
+* (Genshin) Chasing The Torrents: Battles Below The Keep; Redbrands Defeated
 * (Witcher Season 2) The Pendulum: To Old Owlbear Tower - The Owl's Flight
-* (Horizon) The Proving: Battle The Undead
+* (Horizon Zero Dawn) The Proving: Battle The Undead
-* The World Of The Dead II: Hobgoblin Ambush
+* (Princess Mononoke) The World Of The Dead II: Hobgoblin Ambush
 * (Waterworld) Swimming: Finally Able To Relax At Elder Barge In Deepgarden Keep
-* (Witcher 3) Another Round For Everyone: Performing In The Gardens
+* (Witcher 3 Wild Hunt) Another Round For Everyone: Performing In The Gardens
-* (Dragon Age) Orb Of Destruction: Riglan's Dream - The Forest Aflame
+* (Dragon Age Inquisition) Orb Of Destruction: Riglan's Dream - The Forest Aflame

-### Chapter 4: The Castle
+### Chapter 4: The Castle (Let's Get Gundren!)

-* Guilty Of Being Innocent Of Being Jack Sparrow: Let's Get Gundren!
+* (Roger Eno) A Paler Sky: Nethza's Troubled Genesis
 * (Immortals Fenyx) The Awakening: Riglan And The Giant Owl
 * (Genshin) Ariel's Footprints: Spider Vs Spider
-* All History Is Vengeance: The Red Cloak Bluff
+* (Elder Scrolls Online) All History Is Vengeance: The Red Cloak Bluff
 * (Sky) The Invention: Gundren's Map
-* Brave Warrior: The Owlbear And The Grick
+* (Max Grigoryev: Act II) Brave Warrior: The Owlbear And The Grick
-* Harmonious Rest: "I Need To Find Myself A Crew" - Downtime In Deepgarden
+* (Genshin) Harmonious Rest: "I Need To Find Myself A Crew" - Downtime In Deepgarden

 ### Epilogue

-* Brigadier Lethbridge-Stewart: Elder Barge - Gundren's Rousing Speech
+* (Doctor Who Series 6) Brigadier Lethbridge-Stewart: Elder Barge - Gundren's Rousing Speech

 ### Closing Titles